 This beautiful old building, with its huge glass roof, will have children in awe from the moment they walk in.
-With see-through elevators to each level, the gallery is pushchair friendly but toddlers will be desperate to get out for a closer inspection of the massive life-like stuffed animals and skeletons, especially with the realistic sounds being pumped out of the speakers.
+It has cool see-through elevators to each level and the gallery is pushchair friendly.
+But toddlers will be desperate to get out for a closer inspection of the massive life-like stuffed animals and skeletons.
 There’s a little open café at the end with high chairs to rest tired legs and plenty of space to move about without worrying about children knocking skeletons over or getting lost in a crowd.

 Toddlers and babies will love this aquarium on a rainy day - or any day.
 There are greater aquariums in the world but the location, very near the Eiffel Tower (on the Trocadero side), is fantastic.

 It's underground and you wouldn't know it was there unless you were looking.
 Buses stop at the front and there's a slightly hidden elevator at the side of the building to save you carrying a pushchair down the steep steps.
 Once inside it's all pushchair friendly.